ChronoInferna/chassis/README.md

-C has SIS (some interesting systems)
+C HAS Some Interesting Systems